cfw-guide/cemu.cfw.guide/_pages/en_US/dumping-games/dumping-digital-games.md

 This process involves accessing the Wii U internal memory!
 If you don't follow the instructions correctly, you could potentially cause serious damage to your console.
 {: .notice--danger}

-Never modify any file on your Wii U internal storage unless you know what you're doing.
-{: .notice--textbox}

 ## Requirements

-- An SD card
+- A Wii U that runs a [Custom Firmware](https://wiiu.hacks.guide/) such as MochaCFW or (Coldboot) Haxchi
-- An SD card reader for your PC
+- An SD card used for modding the Wii U
-- A [homebrewed Wii U](https://wiiu.hacks.guide/) with Custom Firmware
-- Enough space on your PC for the game dump
-  - The largest Wii U game is around 17GB, however very few actually are that big
+- (Optional) A USB storage device to dump the game to
+  - Only required if the game is too big for the SD card
+  - Wii U games can vary in size up to 17GB, but having 12GB of storage should be okay for most games

 ## Downloads